SWARMHAUL REFERENCE LEG LIFECYCLE

 • Final leg (leg_index == total_legs - 1): the shipper signs confirm_leg. next_leg_account must be None.

 On-chain, confirm_leg transfers leg.agreedPaymentSol directly from the vault to the courier's wallet via a PDA-signed system transfer.
-Reputation legs_completed bumps, reliability_score is recomputed to floor(completed / accepted × 100).
+Reputation legs_completed bumps.
+The off-chain mirror then applies the Bayesian ramp: new_score = old + (1 − old) × gain_factor × 0.05 (diminishing returns toward 1.0).
+The on-chain reliability_score stores the result scaled to 0–100.

 State machine summary